-8.2.1.2 Detailed Design Procedure
+8.2.2 Detailed Design Procedure

-8.2.1.2.1 Selecting the Switching Frequency
+8.2.2.1 Selecting The Switching Frequency

 The first step is to decide on a switching frequency for the regulator.
-Typically, the user will want to choose the highest switching frequency possible since this will produce the smallest solution size.
-The high-switching frequency allows for lower valued inductors and smaller output capacitors compared to a power supply that switches at a lower frequency.
+Typically, the user chooses the highest switching frequency possible because it produces the smallest solution size.
+The high switching frequency allows for lower valued inductors and smaller output capacitors compared to a power supply that switches at a lower frequency.
 The switching frequency that can be selected is limited by the minimum on-time of the internal power switch, the input voltage and the output voltage and the frequency shift limitation.

-Equation 12 and Equation 13 must be used to find the maximum switching frequency for the regulator, choose the lower value of the two equations.
-Switching frequencies higher than these values will result in pulse skipping or the lack of overcurrent protection during a short circuit.
+Equation 8 and Equation 9 must be used to find the maximum switching frequency for the regulator, choose the lower value of the two equations.
+Switching frequencies higher than these values result in pulse skipping or the lack of overcurrent protection during a short circuit.

-The typical minimum on time, t{onmin} , is 135 ns for the TPS54240.
-For this example, the output voltage is 3.3 V and the maximum input voltage is 13.2 V, which allows for a maximum switch frequency up to 2247 kHz when including the inductor resistance, on resistance output current and diode voltage in Equation 12.
-To ensure overcurrent runaway is not a concern during short circuits in your design use Equation 13 or the solid curve in Figure 40 to determine the maximum switching frequency.
+The typical minimum on time, t{onmin} , is 135 ns for the TPS54260-Q1.
+For this example, the output voltage is 3.3 V and the maximum input voltage is 13.2 V, which allows for a maximum switch frequency up to 2247 kHz when including the inductor resistance, on resistance output current and diode voltage in Equation 8.
+To ensure overcurrent runaway is not a concern during short circuits in your design use Equation 9 or the solid curve in Figure 33 to determine the maximum switching frequency.
 With a maximum input voltage of 13.2 V, assuming a diode voltage of 0.7 V, inductor resistance of 26 m Ω , switch resistance of 200 m Ω , a current limit value of 3.5 A and a short circuit output voltage of 0.2 V. The maximum switching frequency is approximately 4449 kHz.

 For this design, a much lower switching frequency of 300 kHz is used.
-To determine the timing resistance for a given switching frequency, use Equation 11 or the curve in Figure 39.
+To determine the timing resistance for a given switching frequency, use Equation 7 or the curve in Figure 32.

-The switching frequency is set by resistor R3 shown in Figure 49 For 300-kHz operation a 412-k Ω resistor is required.
+The switching frequency is set by resistor R_3 shown in Figure 50 For 300 kHz operation a 412 k Ω resistor is required.

-8.2.1.2.2 Output Inductor Selection (Lo)
+8.2.2.2 Output Inductor Selection (L{O})